hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 mass by $N_A$.
 Perrin and Einstein gave the first modern estimates of Avogadro's number using Brownian motion, and we will follow in their footsteps.
-(Remarkably, Einstein proposed no fewer than *five* methods for determining $N_A$.)
+(Remarkably, Einstein, the master hacker, proposed no fewer than *five* methods for determining $N_A$.)

 <span style="padding-left: 20px; display:block">